Private key management

 A single key is stored locally on the device.
 User action is required for backup with a recovery phrase.

-A single key that is not stored on the same device as the wallet application.
+Private keys that are not stored on the same device as the wallet application.

 A wallet that is managed by multiple independent keys of which at least one is stored on a separate device from the wallet application.
 The keys can be owned by one person, or several people in a shared setup.